puppetlabs/puppet-docs/source/contribute.markdown

 ### Updating existing documentation topics

 Sometimes our docs are missing useful information that you can provide:
-- basic-level concepts the original author took for granted, but are helpful for new users
+- basic-level concepts the original author took for granted, but are helpful for new people
 - missing overviews, steps, or links
 - missing prerequisites for tasks
 - clarifying definitions for terms that Puppet is using differently than other technologies (for example, "class")